 On similar lines, the O/o Pr.
-CCA, CBIC has initiated the process of setting up an e-PAO (Customs) to be located at New Delhi.
-This office, to be operational from June, 2011, will be solely responsible for the accountal of customs duties received through e-Payment mode relating to all Electronic Data Interchange (EDI) locations across the country.
-This accountal initiative will contribute to increasing the operational efficiency of customs duty collection and will facilitate the Importer/Exporter to remit customs duties through e-Payment mode from anywhere.
+CCA, CBIC initiated the process of setting up an e-PAO (Customs) to be located at New Delhi which has been operational since June, 2011 and is solely responsible for the accountal of customs duties received through e-Payment mode relating to all Electronic Data Interchange (EDI) locations across the country.
+This accountal initiative has contributed to increasing the operational efficiency of customs duty collection and has facilitated the Importer/Exporter to remit customs duties through e-Payment mode from anywhere.

 The O/o Pr.
-CCA, CBIC is presently closely associated with the Government’s initiative of introducing the proposed Goods and Services Tax (GST) scheduled for implementation from 1st July, 2017.
+CCA, CBIC was closely associated with the Government’s initiative of introducing the proposed Goods and Services Tax (GST) which has been implemented from 1st July, 2017.
 The office has been entrusted with the task of preparing the Accounting Procedure for the new tax, including its related Government banking arrangements.

-Dr. Sanjeev Mishra, (ICAS: 1988) is presently posted as the Principal Chief Controller of Accounts in the Central Board of Indirect Taxes and Customs.
+Sh.
+Sanjeev Shrivastava, (ICAS: 1990) is presently posted as the Principal Chief Controller of Accounts in the Central Board of Indirect Taxes and Customs.